VSO Everest Base Camp Challenge

 Together we raised over Ä 100.000,- for VSO.

-The money will be used for the VSO Educational Programme in Nepal (find out more about it here.)
+The money will be used for the VSO Educational Programme in Nepal (the page on the VSO site no longer exists so I have removed the link).

 100% of donations went to VSO, I have personally paid for my flight and other personal expenses.